 “The Slave Ship” by J. M. W. Turner

-“The Slave Ship” by J. M. W. Turner was originally titled “Slavers Throwing overboard the Dead and Dying—Typhoon coming on”.
+“The Slave Ship” by J. M. W. Turner was initially titled “Slavers Throwing overboard the Dead and Dying—Typhoon coming on.”
 Turner has depicted a ship, visible in the background, sailing through a tumultuous sea of churning water and leaving scattered human forms floating in its wake.
 Turner was inspired to paint this picture after reading about the Zong massacre, in which a captain of a slave ship ordered 133 slaves to be thrown overboard in 1781 so that insurance payments could be collected.

 The first impressions of “The Slave Ship” is of an enormous deep-red sunset over a stormy sea, an indication of an approaching typhoon, however on closer inspection one can discern a sailing ship being bounced around in the white churning sea.
-The masts of the ship are blood-red, and the ship’s sails are furled in preparation for the typhoon.
+The masts of the vessel are blood-red, and the ship’s sails are furled in preparation for the typhoon.
 In the foreground can be seen the many bodies floating in the water.
 Their chained hands and feet indicate that they are slaves.
 Looking more carefully, one can see fish and marine creatures swimming preparing to eat the slaves, and seabirds circling overhead.

 The terrible events on the British slave ship Zong inspired Turner to create this maritime painting and to choose to coincide its exhibition with a meeting of the British Anti-Slavery Society in 1840.
 Although slavery had been outlawed in the British Empire in 1833, Turner and many other abolitionists believed that slavery should be banned around the world.
-Turner thus exhibited his painting during the anti-slavery conference, and placed next to the picture his own untitled poem, written in 1812:
+Turner thus exhibited his painting during the anti-slavery conference, and placed next to the picture his untitled poem, written in 1812:

 “Aloft all hands, strike the top-masts and belay;